 A Supply Chain Theory of Factoring and Reverse Factoring

 Factoring is a financial arrangement where the supplier sells accounts receivable to the factor against a premium, and receives cash for immediate working capital needs.
-Reverse factoring takes advantage of the credit rating discrepancy between small supplier and large retailer, and enables supplier's factoring at the retailer's rate.
-We develop a supply chain theory of factoring (recourse and non-recourse) and reverse factoring showing when these post-shipment financing schemes should be adopted and who really benefits from the adoption.
-Given the supplier's credit rating and the trade credit term, recourse factoring is preferred when the supplier's cash investment return rate is relatively high; non-recourse factoring is preferred within certain medium range; otherwise, factoring should not be adopted.
+Reverse factoring takes advantage of the retailer's payment guarantee and the credit rating differential between small supplier and large retailer, enabling the supplier to receive financing at a more favorable rate.
+We develop a supply chain theory of (recourse/non-recourse) factoring and reverse factoring showing when these post-shipment financing schemes should be adopted and who really benefits from the adoption.
+We find recourse factoring is preferred when the supplier's credit rating is relatively high, while non-recourse factoring is preferred within certain medium range of ratings.
 Both factoring schemes, if adopted, benefit both the supplier and the retailer, and thus the overall supply chain.
-Further, we find that reverse factoring may not be always preferred by suppliers among other short-term financing options (bank loans, recourse and non-recourse factoring).
-Retailers should only offer reverse factoring to suppliers with low, but above a threshold, to medium cash investment return rates.
-The optimally designed reverse factoring program can always increase the retailer's profit, but it may leave the supplier indifferent to his current financing option when followed by aggressive payment extension.
-Interestingly, our results suggest that it is often preferable for the retailer to extend reverse factoring to certain suppliers without any request for payment extension, and leverage the supplier's willingness to carry extra inventory that increases the overall supply chain efficiency.
+Further, we find that reverse factoring may not be always preferred by suppliers compared to recourse and non-recourse factorings.
+Retailers should only offer reverse factoring to suppliers with low, but above a threshold, to medium credit ratings.
+The optimally designed reverse factoring program can always increase the retailer's profit, but it may leave the supplier indifferent to current factoring option when followed by an aggressive payment extension.
+More importantly, contrary to conventional wisdom, our theory implies that reverse factoring could be adopted even when the retailer has no credit rating advantage over the supplier, and could benefit the retailer even without extending payment terms.

-Keywords: Supply chain finance, recourse and non-recourse factoring, reverse factoring, credit rating, investment return, payment extension
+Keywords: Supply chain finance, recourse/non-recourse factoring, reverse factoring, accounts receivable, credit rating, credit risk, liquidity risk, payment extension

 Suggested Citation: Suggested Citation